As winter storm moves across US, ice becomes bigger concern

 “It’s definitely not going to be melting real quick here,” Carpenter said Thursday morning.

 The frigid temperatures settled into areas after the snowy weather, with Kansas residents awakening to dangerous wind chills of around 15 below zero (26 degrees Celsius below zero).
-In New Mexico, schools and nonessential government services were closed in some areas Thursday because of the icy roads.
+In New Mexico, schools and nonessential government services were closed in some areas Thursday because of icy and snow-packed roads.

 The disruptive storm began Tuesday and moved across the central U.S. on Wednesday’s Groundhog Day, the same day the famed groundhog Punxsutawney Phil predicted six more weeks of winter.
 The storm came on the heels of a nor’easter last weekend that brought blizzard conditions to many parts of the East Coast.